 Mold is a plant that prefers lower levels of oxygen, and it can even grow anaerobically (without oxygen).

 How to Get Rid of Yellow Mold in Potted Plants

-While yellow mold isn’t toxic to humans if it is left alone in your pot plants, it is unsightly, and removing it can be a challenge.
+While yellow mold isn’t toxic to humans if left alone in your pot plants, it is unsightly, and removing it can be challenging.

-In the garden, it is slightly more difficult to remove yellow mold as your “container” is the whole garden.
+In the garden, removing yellow mold is slightly more difficult as your “container” is the whole garden.

 Here are some excellent ways I use to remove yellow mold from my pot plants and ensure it doesn’t return.

 My first step is to remove the organic matter the yellow mold is growing on.
 A mold of any kind loves rotting vegetation, so a few decomposing leaves or twigs are a natural starting place for it.

 I rake away any leaves, twigs, or flowers that may be lying around the base of my plants.